TomDonoghue/TomDonoghue.github.io/code.md

 # Open-Source all the Things!

-Quick version: my code is availabe on [Github](https://github.com/TomDonoghue), and indexed [here](https://github.com/TomDonoghue/Roadmap).

-I work mostly in Python and aim to release code for all my projects, for transparency, and also in case it may be useful to anyone else.
-Project specific codebases will linked out through the [research page](research.html), but I'll link to more general (project-agnostic) code here.
+My work involves writing and using software.
+I work in Python, and work on open-source packages, and also work to make all my project code openly available as well.

-All code is hosted on Github, either on my [personal page](https://github.com/TomDonoghue), or the [Voytek Lab page](https://github.com/voytekresearch).
+All code is hosted on Github, often on my [personal page](https://github.com/TomDonoghue), or the [Voytek Lab page](https://github.com/voytekresearch).

+Below are tools and packages I work on.
+Project specific code will be on the [research page](research.html), and teaching code on the [teaching page](teaching.html).
+All available code is also indexed [here](https://github.com/TomDonoghue/Roadmap).

+## Open-Source Packages

+Below are a list of open source Python packages that I work on.

 ### FOOOF: Fitting Oscillations & One-Over F

-I am the lead developer on [FOOOF](https://github.com/voytekresearch/fooof), a project out of the Voytek lab for parameterizing neural power spectra.
-FOOOF is a Python package that takes as input frequeny-representations of neural time series data, and uses an efficient iterative algorithm to parameterize them in terms of physiological informative features - specically, into putative oscillatory components, and the aperiodic (1/f) background.
+I am the lead developer of [FOOOF](https://github.com/fooof-tools/fooof), a tool for parameterizing neural power spectra.

+FOOOF is a Python package that takes as input frequency representations of neural data, and parameterizes physiologically relevant features from them, measuring periodic and aperiodic components.

+### NeuroDSP: Neuro digital signal processing

+I am a co-developer of [NeuroDSP](https://github.com/neurodsp-tools/neurodsp), a tool for analyzing and simulating neural time series.

+NeuroDSP is a set of digital signal processing (DSP) tools, designed to be used for neural time series, including, for example, filtering, spectral analysis, time-frequency analysis, burst detection and more.

 ### LISC: Literature Scanner

-Some of my projects include collecting and systematically analyzing text-data, particularly academic papers.
-To facilitate this work, I have developed a module to systematically search and collect scientific paper, using the Pubmed EUtils API, and which also includes some simple analyses tools for collected papers.

-Currently, LISC is hosted [here](https://github.com/neurohackweek/DataDrivenCognitiveOntology).

-Example project that can be done with this kind of tool include [ERP-SCANR](https://github.com/TomDonoghue/ERP_SCANR), our automated meta-analysis of ERP research.
+I am the lead developer of [LISC](https://github.com/lisc-tools/lisc), a tool for collecting and analyzing scientific literature.

+LISC is a tool that connect to available APIs, such as for the Pubmed database, and offers functionality to collect scientific literature articles from them, with tools to analyze the collected results.

+## Templates

+I use templates that I have developed for my research projects, that are also openly available.

+### Project Templates

+I use a general template for all my projects and supervised projects, available [here](https://github.com/structuredscience/ProjectTemplate).

+### EEG Templates

+Most typically, my projects involved analyzing EEG data, which typically require a similar pre-processing pipeline.
+To facilitate this, I have [EEG Templates](https://github.com/structuredscience/EEGTemplate) for organizing and pre-processing EEG data, based on using [MNE](https://mne.tools/stable/index.html).

-### Psychopy Templates
+### Task Templates

-I mainly use [Psychopy](http://www.psychopy.org) for running behavioural experiments, usually with concurrent EEG recordings.
-To do so, I have a set of [templates](https://github.com/TomDonoghue/psychopy_templates) that structure a consistent organization that I new use for all my tasks.
+For developing and running behavioural experiments, I use [Psychopy](http://www.psychopy.org).
+I use a set of [task templates](https://github.com/structuredscience/TaskTemplate), that structure a consistent organization for designing tasks, and includes setups for with and without concurrent EEG, and for with or without online EEG.

-These outlines were developed, and are most relevant to, psychophysics experiments that include behavioural thresholding followed by a series of experiment blocks.

-These templates also include support for running online experiments related and as described in my [Phase Projects](research.html).
+## Miscellaneous

 ### Oscillation Visualization

 For a class project, I worked on a very basic website with a set of visualizations to help 'see' some common ideas in electrophysiology and time series analysis.
 The resulting website can be viewed [here](http://icogsci1.ucsd.edu/~tdonoghu/), and the Github repository is [here](https://github.com/TomDonoghue/osc_viz).

-### Teaching Materials

-I also write and release code and tutorials for use in classes and as educational materials, which are more fully described [here](teaching.html).
-These include, for example, quickstart materials for [learning and using Python](https://github.com/TomDonoghue/PythonBootcamp), and a set of [tutorial materials for data science](https://github.com/COGS108/Tutorials).